Mokkujin/powershell/server/mssql/README.md

 used with backup = create a backup of database

-used with restore = do an resotre of database (existsing database will be overwritten)
+used with restore = do an restore of database (existsing database will be overwritten)

 ```- Path```